malikibric/SmartField/README.md

 - Ensuring **AI-generated recommendations** were accurate and meaningful for diverse regions
 - Designing a **user-friendly frontend** that simplifies complex environmental data
 - Balancing **technical complexity** with ease of use for non-technical users
+-- REMINDER THAT I DELETED ORIGINAL GIBR2 FILE BECAUSE OF FILE SIZE, but there is extracted json and csv
 ---

 ## 📚 What We Learned